sonacsn/Bare-Metal-Agentless-Introspection/README.md

 Solution: Wrote scripts that automated installing workload (mysql) and sysbench for benchmarking.

 #### Challenge 3.Sending REST requests over a SSH server via tunneling
-Why: Lack of prior experience and understanding of M2 architecture
+Why: Lack of prior experience and understanding of M2 architecture.
-Solution: Learning about M2's architecture
+Solution: Learning about M2's architecture.

 ### Takeaways
 * Learned how to build an end to end distributed system